Good Suggestions When You’re Being Hard On Yourself

 Kathleen

-This week’s challenge comes from the Harvard Business Review blog.
+This post comes from the Harvard Business Review blog.
 I’m sharing the post, “Is Busyness Bad for Business?” written by Susan David, who is the founder and co-director of the Harvard/McClean Institute of Coaching and a member of the Harvard faculty, in its entirety:

 “Michael is busy.
 For weeks he’s been rising early and getting home late.
 As division head, he’s used to the budget season bringing strain.
 But this year he’s been running the numbers — doing his ‘real work’ largely outside normal hours.
 His days are filled with meetings, often without clear objectives, and the invitations just keep coming in.
 To make matters worse, he’s been asked to complete seemingly redundant paperwork and grapple with ever-changing spreadsheet columns.
 The constant activity is taking its toll.